-Participants will only remain in the trial for the duration of their pregnancy until first discharge home and, during this time will be seen by the clinical research team on at least a 4-weekly basis.
+Participants will remain in the trial for the duration of their pregnancy and following delivery if they wish to continue with the trial, until 6 months post-partum.
+During pregnancy, participants will be seen by the clinical research team on at least a 4-weekly basis.